DidacDV/SQL_work/README.md

 # SQLite_work
-Getting started with sqlite and its uses.
+Getting started with databases, specifically sqlite.
+This will build up into a bigger project.